 If a student does not complete their sanctioning, the student may be charged with non-compliance and may be required appear before the board for hearing or have a meeting with the advisor to the board.

-If a violation or complaint has been filed, there is no way to avoid a hearing scheduled by the judicial board.
+If a violation or complaint has been filed, there is no way to avoid a hearing scheduled by the board.
 The easiest method is to simply attend the scheduled hearing.
 If you believe that the final decision of the board is unfair, you can file an appeal within seven days of receiving the board’s final decision.
-To do so, you must file it with the dean of the college.
+To do so, you must file it with the dean of students.

-Chair, Judicial Board
+Chair, Conduct Board

-Coordinator, Judicial Board
+Coordinator, Conduct Board

-Assistant Director of Residence Life,
+Associate Director of Residence Life,

 Dean of Students,

-Advisor to Board
+Adviser to Board

 Director of Multicultural Affairs,